Making New York State A Healthier Place For Our Family

 This post is sponsored by Tobacco Free New York State, working to make New York a healthier place to live, work and play!

-Over the past six years, we over here at NLL HQ have worked diligently to guide and inspire you fabulously fearless women who are looking to create and navigate your life and dreams.
+Over the years, we over here at NLL HQ have worked diligently to guide and inspire you fabulously fearless women to live your best life—on your own terms.
 Inspiring you to live a beautiful and empowered life, inside and out.
 And part of accomplishing this goal is providing you with guidance that helps you make educated decisions about your family and your own self-care.

 As parents, we are always on a constant mission to protect, and keep our kids safe and healthy.
 With that in mind, we are going to be the ones to break it to you.
 Raising a happy and healthy family is more than just a well-balanced meal, good sleeping habits, keeping physically active, and keeping our children safe from ill-intentioned strangers.